sagalpreet/RISC-V-Simulator/README.md

 5. *REGISTER UPDATE stage*
         - If any register is written to, register module prints “Writing value <<RY>> to register x<<RD>>” where <<RY>> is RY in hex, and <<RD>> is RD in decimal
 #
+6. *DETAILS / STATS*
+	    - All the details required are printed with labels for every cycle.
+For example, whenever there is a flush, it is indicated by FLUSH.
+#

 ### Dependencies
 - Python 3